Baltistan

 Prior to the partition of British India in 1947, Baltistan was part of the princely state of Jammu and Kashmir, having been conquered by Gulab Singh's armies in 1840.
 Baltistan and Ladakh were administered jointly under one wazarat (district) of the state.
 The region retained its identity in this setup as the Skardu tehsil, with Kargil and Leh being the other two tehsils of the district.
-After Hari Singh, the last maharaja of Jammu and Kashmir, acceded to the Dominion of India in 1947, his local governor in Gilgit was overthrown by the Gilgit Scouts, who then took the entire region for Pakistan during the Indo-Pakistani War of 1947–1948; the Gilgit Agency and Baltistan have since been under Pakistani governance while the Kashmir Valley and the Kargil and Leh tehsils remain under Indian governance.
-However, four small rugged and dried mountainous villages, including the village of Turtuk in the Nubra Valley, have been under Indian control since 1971, when they were all incorporated into the erstwhile state of Jammu and Kashmir (now in Ladakh) after being captured by India during the Indo-Pakistani War of 1971.
+After Hari Singh, the last maharaja of Jammu and Kashmir, acceded to the Dominion of India in 1947, his local governor in Gilgit was overthrown by the Gilgit Scouts, who then took the entire region for Pakistan during the Indo-Pakistani War of 1947–1948.
+The Gilgit Agency and Skardu tehsil, as well as a portion of Kargil tehsil, have since been under Pakistani governance while the Kashmir Valley as well as Leh tehsil and most of the Kargil tehsil remain under Indian governance.
+The Chorbat Valley, geographically in the Baltistan region, was de-facto partitioned when its four villages (with one Bogdang already under Indian control since 1947) were captured by India during the Indo-Pakistani War of 1971, and were incorporated into the erstwhile state of Jammu and Kashmir (now in Ladakh).

 The region is inhabited primarily by the Balti people, a largely Muslim ethnic group of Tibetan descent.
 Baltistan is strategically significant to both Pakistan and India; the Siachen conflict and the Kargil War took place in this region alongside others.

+Etymology

+Like other Islamic regions near the Indian subcontinent, the name Baltistan is likely created by adding the Persian suffix -istan to the name of the Balti people, who lived here before the Islamic conquests.

 Geography

 The 1911 Encyclopaedia Britannica characterises Baltistan as the western extremity of Tibet, whose natural limits are the Indus River from its abrupt southward bend around the map point 35.86°N 74.72°E and the mountains to the north and west.
 These features separate a comparatively peaceful Tibetan population from the Indo-Aryan tribes to the west.
 Muslim writers around the 16th century speak of Baltistan as the "Little Tibet", and of Ladakh as the "Great Tibet", emphasising their ethnological similarity.
 According to Ahmad Hassan Dani, Baltistan spreads upwards from the Indus river and is separated from Ladakh by the Siachen Glacier.
 It includes the Indus valley and the lower valley of the Shyok river.

 Baltistan is a rocky mass of lofty mountains, the prevailing formation being gneiss.
-In the north is the Baltoro Glacier, the largest out of the arctic regions, 35 mi long, contained between two ridges whose highest peaks to the south are 25000 ft and to the north 28265 ft.
+In the north is the Baltoro Glacier, one of the longest glaciers outside of the polar regions, 35 mi long, contained between two ridges whose highest peaks to the south are 25000 ft and to the north 28265 ft.